localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 ### Miscellaneous

 Unless explicitly specified, all Cloud Pods commands default to targeting the LocalStack Platform as the storage remote.
-It's important to note that the CLI must be authenticated correctly with our Platform, and a Team/Enterprise subscription is mandatory.
+It's important to note that the CLI must be authenticated correctly with our Platform.

 Custom remote configurations are stored within the [LocalStack volume directory](https://docs.localstack.cloud/references/filesystem/#localstack-volume-directory) and are managed by the LocalStack container.
 Consequently, when sharing Cloud Pods among your team using a custom remote, each team member must define the identical remote configuration.
 Once added, a remote persists even after LocalStack restarts.